GokyB/VoidBoost/README.md

 Welcome to the Void Boost!
-This program will install the basic libraries and configure your drivers.
+This program will install the basic libraries, configure your drivers and enable lightdm-gtk-greeter as default login service.

 To use it:
 $ chmod +x voidboost.sh